Establish a business in Namibia

 NAMIBIAN TAXATION

-The Namibian income tax system is based source based regime.
-It is therefore not concerned with where a taxpayer is domiciled, but rather takes into account the source of the income has been earned.
+The Namibian income tax system is a source based regime.
+It is therefore not concerned with where a taxpayer is domiciled, but rather takes into account the source of the income that has been earned.
 Should such income be from a Namibian source or a deemed

 Namibian source, the income will be taxable in Namibia.
 Non-residents temporarily employed in Namibia, or a foreign company trading in Namibia, will be deemed to have earned the income relating to the services or goods in Namibia.
 The income will therefore be taxable in Namibia.
 This situation may be regulated by a double-taxation agreement which may alter the situation.
 Investors are however advised to obtain specific advice prior to relying on a double taxation agreement.